7h4r05/cordova-plugin-crop/README.md

-# Important

-## This project is deprecated.
-No new changes nor bugfixes will be added.

 # cordova-plugin-crop

-> Crop an image in a Cordova app
+> Crop an image with aspect in a Cordova app

 ## Install

 ```
-$ cordova plugin add --save cordova-plugin-crop
+$ cordova plugin add --save 7h4r05/cordova-plugin-crop
 ```